Netanyahu says undeterred by Hamas warnings in talks on ending Gaza war

 "There has to be a message of hope for the people of Gaza, there has to be a message for something different, there has to be a message of freedom for the people, freedom to move, freedom to trade," Krähenbühl told reporters.

-(Writing by Jeffrey Heller; additional reporting by Maayan Lubell and Ori Lewis in Jerusalem and Maggie Fick in Cairo; editing by Andrew Roche, Jason Neely and Cynthia Osterman)
+(Writing by Jeffrey Heller; additional reporting by Maggie Fick in Cairo; editing by Andrew Roche and Jason Neely)